-Deloitte & Touche LLP 361 S. Marine Corps Drive Tamuning, GU 96913-3911 USA
+Deloitte & Touche LLP 361 South Marine Corps Drive Tamuning, GU 96913-3911

-Tel: 1-671-646-3884 Fax: 1-671-649-4932 www.deloitte.com
+Tel: (671)646-3884 Fax: (671)649-4932 www.deloitte.com

-February 15, 2013
+March 7, 2013

-The Board of Directors Port Authority of Guam
+The Board of Regents University of Guam

-Dear Members of the Board of Directors:
+Dear Members of the Board of Regents:

-We have performed an audit of the financial statements of Port Authority of Guam (the Authority) as of and for the year ended September 30, 2012, in accordance with auditing standards generally accepted in the United States of America ("generally accepted auditing standards") and have issued our report thereon dated February 15, 2013.
+We have performed an audit of the financial statements of the University of Guam (the University) and its discretely presented component unit, collectively a component unit of the Government of Guam, as of and for the year ended September 30, 2012, in accordance with auditing standards generally accepted in the United States of America ("generally accepted auditing standards") and have issued our report thereon dated March 7, 2013.

-We have prepared the following comments to assist you in fulfilling your obligation to oversee the financial reporting and disclosure process for which management of the Authority is responsible.
+We have prepared the following comments to assist you in fulfilling your obligation to oversee the financial reporting and disclosure process for which management of the University is responsible.